 I thought this might be a good moment to update you on our home ed activities.
 I just typed that down to see what it looks like and what it feels like to give it that name.
 Because it certainly feels strange to think about it as such.
 I don't consider anything we do not to be a home ed activity, really.
 For a while I tried to uphold the opinion that watching television and playing games on the computer weren't real activities, let alone educational ones.
 My children have taught me how wrong I was about that.
 For weeks at an end both Myrna and Owen took the trouble to list everything they'd learned from these 'square activities' and I must admit, I was impressed.

 I wasn't the only one impressed.
 Since a few weeks we have a real and proper tutor coming to our house, Mr R. He's a retired maths and science teacher and he comes every other Thursday morning to do these subjects with Myrna and Owen.
 They'd both expressed a desire to 'do more maths and science' and Myrna even wants to work towards a GCSE.
-I've
+I've blogged before about this growing interest and about me feeling inadequate to offer them sufficient challenges and support.

 I asked a friend of mine, who's a teacher at one of the colleges in this area, whether she knew somebody with 'soul for science' and she introduced me to Mr R.